 6 ways to make your hotel more sustainable

 As a hotelier, you’re familiar with the high costs of utilities.
 Wasteful water, electricity, and labor practices can drive your operational costs up.
-Hoteliers and property managers should be especially conscious of their property’s wasteful practices.
 By nature, hotels and other properties are wasteful.
 Sheets, towels, and little toiletries are only used a few times before being washed or discarded.
-Rooms are often kept cold in the summer and warm in the winter, all of which uses a lot of energy.
-But, there’s plenty of things your property can do to lessen the effect of your property on the environment.
+Rooms are often kept cold in the summer and warm in the winter, all of which use a lot of energy.
+But, there are plenty of things your property can do to lessen the effect of your property on the environment.

 Towel and sheet reuse programs are the most widespread programs.
 Hotels are notorious for providing fresh linens every day as a courtesy.
 But, while it’s nice to grab a freshly cleaned towel every morning, it’s completely unnecessary.
 The majority of people don’t use fresh towels every day at home and don’t need them while traveling either.

 It’s now common to see small placards in hotel bathrooms that alert guests of towel renewal programs.
 If a guest wants to reuse their towel, all they need to do is hang it up.
 If they would like a new towel, they can place it somewhere else.
 The placards usually mention how the program benefits the earth, usually in terms of how much water is saved.
 The amount of water saved will depend on your property’s size, but it’s likely to be somewhere in the hundreds of gallons per day range.

 The program is beneficial to both the environment and your property.
 Less laundry results in less water consumption.
 It also reduces the amount of work you or your cleaning staff have to complete every day.
 Labor and utilities are among the two largest operational cost contributors, and this program addresses both.

 Tip #2: Recycling